wxy20850606/wxy20850606.github.io/content/posts/2025/07/breaking-the-babit-of-being-yourself.md

 she is honest about who she really is, at all costs, and she is not afraid to lose it all.

-you know what? it doesn't matter if i don't make you happy any longer. i am through obsessing aobut how i look or what other people think about me. i am finished living for everyone else. i want to be free from these chains.
+you know what? it doesn't matter if i don't make you happy any longer. i am through obsessing about how i look or what other people think about me. i am finished living for everyone else. i want to be free from these chains.

 it takes energy to break the bonds with the people in our lives.